5 Key Responsibilities Every Landlord Should Know

 This guide helps you answer five key questions so that you understand your responsibilities as a landlord:

-Key 1-What landlord responsibilities are most important?
+What landlord responsibilities is most important?

 Your number one responsibility as a landlord is to protect your property.
 Wait, property before people?
 Yes, but not in the self-interested way it sounds.